Connolly Column: Motivation

-As well as sympathy for the Spanish Republic, many Irish Republican volunteers were also motivated by enmity towards the Irish Brigade, an 800 strong force that volunteered in late 1936 to fight on the Spanish Nationalist side.
+As well as sympathy for the Spanish Republic, many Irish Republican volunteers were also motivated by enmity towards the Irish Brigade, an 800-strong force that volunteered in late 1936 to fight on the Spanish Nationalist side.
 This antagonism dated back to the Irish Civil War of 1922–23, when some of the predecessors of the two factions had fought on opposing sides.
 In 1932–33 small groups of IRA men and Blueshirts had fought each other in the streets with fists, bats and occasionally guns; the Blueshirts were outlawed in 1933.

 Some of these men on both sides saw the Spanish conflict as a continuation of Ireland's own civil war.
 Neither group had a candidate elected in any Irish elections, despite the hardships of the Great Depression.
 Already a small group, some left-leaning IRA or ex-IRA men had formed the breakaway Republican Congress in 1934, which also divided later that year.

-Not all the volunteers were Irish Republicans, however, as the Irish International Brigaders included many other strains of socialist and left wing ideology.
-They even included a communist ex-clergyman, Robert Hilliard.
+Not all the volunteers were Irish Republicans, however, as the Irish International Brigaders included many other strains of socialist and left-wing ideology.
+They even included a communist ex-clergyman, Robert Hilliard, who was killed at Jarama.

 Bill Gannon, former IRA member who had been among the assassins of Justice Minister Kevin O'Higgins in 1927, and who later joined the Irish Communist Party, had a major role in the recruitment and organising.